Critical fragility in socio-technical systems

+Lately, analyzing STSs, using tools and methods provided by network science, has delivered important insights into such emergent behavior \cite{Rouse2015,Jervis1997}.
+Examples include the analysis of train operations \cite{Panja2021,Panja2021a} (see Fig. \ref{disruption_endo}), airline operations \cite{Chung2017}, or the analysis of how firms manage their productions.
+For the first two cases, development and propagation of delays are archetypal emergent outcomes despite active mitigation measures.
+For the latter case, the complex interactions among firms trying to manage their productions and inventories, while simultaneously anticipating the actions of their clients and suppliers, can lead to emergent system dynamics \cite{dessertaine2022out}, as demonstrated by the `bullwhip effect', best illustrated through the well-known `beer game'~\cite{Sterman1989}.
 Since the origin of STSs as a conceptual framework in the 1950s \cite{jaques1951,Emery1965,Baxter2011}, there has been an intense interest in describing and understanding the systems' elements and their interactions, including the transition from one technology or system to another \cite{Nesari2022}.
 What is largely missing, however, is a focus on {\it time\/} as an operationally critical factor.
 Only in the last decade has it been realized that disruptions that travel over technological infrastructures or human-technology interaction pathways are aggravated or moderated by their propagation speed, which, given the systems' geographical spread, gives rise to system-specific time scales \cite{Panja2021,Buldyrev2010}.
-A pure focus on system-specific time scales, however, does not underscore the impact of adopting {\it timeliness\/} as a key quality standard for the operations of STSs.
-It is quite possible to have a grain shortage in Mombasa even though it is on a ship on its way from Odessa or Istanbul but has not arrived yet.
-Of paramount relevance in this context: Toyota's famous `Just-in-Time' and `Kanban' schemes \cite{sugimori1977toyota} have been path-breaking innovations for improving efficiency and reducing operational costs, and have been widely implemented around the world; nevertheless, they can potentially lead to major disruptions if an irreplaceable component (e.g., a microchip) lacks a critical quality: being in the factory {\it on time\/}.